Lead Abatement Professionals

 NH Licensed Lead Abatement Professionals

 • Lead Abatement Consulting Contractor - a business that conducts testing for the presence of lead-based paint and prepares reports of such inspections utilizing licensed lead inspectors or risk assessors.
 Companies that employ a Risk Assessor may also identify lead exposure hazards and conduct post-clearance activities including issuing certificates.
-To locate a NH Licensed Lead Risk Assessor or Lead Inspector in your area.
+Locate a NH Licensed Lead Risk Assessor or Lead Inspector in your area.

 Licensing Requirements